Read Why do business professionals choose ready-to-use KPIs? to find out the answers to these questions:

 One can put down the areas that count in the form of indicators to be tracked and followed.
 This makes the job much easier as one can just compare the 'desired' and 'actual' state in the shape of numbers and values thereby making the air clear and making it possible to run after 'useful and analytical aims and purposes'.

 By collecting the indicators for following a statistical approach, one can leave the job of tracking to this set and heave a sigh of relief, when it comes to mission and vision for the business.

+This is the actual scorecard with Business Mission and Vision Indicators and performance indicators.
 The performance indicators include: business mission and vision, strategic intent, relevance of sense of direction, relevance of sense of discovery, appropriateness of challenges, empowerment of workforce, shareholder value perspective, % growth in dividends, % rise in economic profits, maintenance of market based relations with stakeholders, relevance of self-interest, customer value perspective, quality level of products and services, development of core competencies, degree of responsiveness, relationship management, other stakeholder value perspective, fulfillment of joint interests, level of trust with employees, level of trust with external environment and the business, relevance of social responsibility, coordination among the interested parties.

 How is this book different from 796 other book titles about KPIs on Amazon?